rbuerki/Data-Engineering-Nanodegree/7_capstone_open_data_ZH/README.md

 prepare_data.py
 ```

-ETL pipeline to populate the data in s3 data into the database tables (ETL, pt.
+ETL pipeline to populate the data on s3 into the database tables (ETL, pt.
 2):

 ``` sh
 etl.py